volker48/python-concurrency/README.md

 ## Running the examples

-The examples have all been tested under Python 3.4.2 running on OS X. They _should_ work on other operating systems, but I haven't tested it everywhere.
+The examples have all been tested under Python 3.6.4 running on OS X. They _should_ work on other operating systems and Python 3.5+, but I haven't tested it everywhere.

 1. Get an [Imgur](https://imgur.com/account/settings/apps) API Key
 2. Install dependencies with `pip install -r requirements.txt`